The Power of Two Choices for Random Walks: Bounds from Weighted Graphs

-\end{proof} \begin{theorem} For any finite graph $G$ we have $\ttwoh(G)<3e(G)$ and $\ttwoh(G)<n^2$. \end{theorem} \begin{proof}We have to show that the above bounds apply to $\Htwo yx$ for two arbitrary vertices $x,y$.
+\begin{proof}We have to show that the above bounds apply to $\Htwo yx$ for two arbitrary vertices $x,y$.
 Define a weight function $w:E(G)\to\mathbb R_+$ by $w(uv)=2^{-\min(d(u,x),d(v,x))}$.
 Note that $w$ satisfies the requirements of Corollary~\ref{double-weight}, so we can bound $\Htwo yx$ by the corresponding hitting time of the random walk on $(G,w)$.
 We will now bound the latter hitting time.

 Write $d$ for the maximum distance of a vertex from $x$, and $V_k$ for the set of vertices at distance exactly $k$ from $x$.
 Note that if $y\in V_{k+1}$ then

 and consequently

 For each $0\leq k\leq d-1$ let $G_k$ be the simple weighted graph obtained by deleting $\bigcup_{i<k}V_i$ and identifying vertices in $V_k$ to give a vertex $v_k$; if a vertex in $V_{k+1}$ has multiple edges to $V_k$, delete all but one of them to leave a simple graph.
 Since removing edges between $V_{k+1}$ and $V_k$ cannot reduce the hitting time of $V_k$, we have for any $z\in V_{k+1}$ that $H^{G}_z(V_k)\leq H^{G_k}_z(v_k)$.
 Note that the latter hitting time is unchanged by multiplying all weights by $2^k$, and since every $z\in V_{k+1}$ is adjacent to $v_k$ in $G_k$, by Lemma~\ref{weighted-hit} we have $H^{G_k}_z(v_k)\leq 2^k(w(G_k)+w(G_k\setminus v_k))$.
 Thus